Updated February 2019

 Bumbleride offers a 3-year warranty and an unofficial “call us if anything goes wrong” promise.
 Customers are VERY happy with their customer service.

 Bottom line: The Bumbleride Indie Twin is a favorite among twin parents and parents of two, especially those needing the giant tires that can plow through anything.
-While it’s not great for jogging, this stroller tops the charts for beauty, storage capacity, suspension, ease of pushing, usability — and now, folding and locking.
+While it’s not great for jogging, this stroller tops the charts for beauty, storage capacity, suspension, ease of pushing, usability, and folding and locking.
 Let’s not forget Bumbleride’s excellent customer service.
 Hurrah!

-My first reaction to Bugaboo products is, “[price of particular stroller], are you cuhh-razy?”
+My first reaction to Bugaboo products is, “[price of stroller], are you cuhh-razy?”

 I do understand that there are people out there who desire these strollers, mainly for their impressive ride and sharp look, or perhaps people who don’t have a car and therefore, have “car money” to spend on a stroller.
 Having lived in a big city with a baby, I get that.

 What I loathe (just being honest) is that everyone must have the Bugaboo Donkey because it’s the “it” stroller that the celebrities use.
 If a stroller is the “it” stroller, it should be called so because it’s freakishly amazing, not because it’s the most expensive.
 It should be the it stroller because it folds easily (this one does not), rides like a dream, and is the best goddamn double stroller on the market.
 But alas, perhaps my expectations are too high.

 Just to be clear, I actually really like the Donkey; and if it were priced about $700-$800 less, it would get my full endorsement.